 Psychotherapy with adults

-Lindsey is in-network with BCBS PPO.
-She is also an out-of-network provider, meaning she’ll give you forms to self-file your insurance if your plan covers out of network services.
+Lindsey is also an out-of-network provider, meaning she’ll give you forms to self-file your insurance if your plan covers out of network services.

 Does this sound like you?